 A sustainable campus

 The campus is also a physical reflection of the university’s .
-Our newest buildings have all achieved five- or six-star Green Star energy ratings, with green building measures a prominent component of their design.
+Our newest buildings have all achieved five- or six-star Green Star Certified ratings, with sustainable design and engineering initiatives a prominent component of their design.

-Across the campus, we are implementing innovative initiatives that are reducing our electricity consumption, our potable water use and our waste.
+Across the campus, we are implementing innovative initiatives that are reducing our electricity consumption, our potable water use and our waste to landfill.
 Our facilities support our students and staff to enhance their own sustainable practices through recycling, reducing single-use plastics and using sustainable transport.

 A future-focused campus